 Set the visible X range of the view to [min, max].
-The padding argument causes the range to be set larger by the fraction specified. (by default, this value is between 0.02 and 0.1 depending on the size of the ViewBox)
+The padding argument causes the range to be set larger by the fraction specified. (by default, this value is between the default padding and 0.1 depending on the size of the ViewBox)

 Link this view’s Y axis to another view. (see LinkView)

 Set the visible Y range of the view to [min, max].
-The padding argument causes the range to be set larger by the fraction specified. (by default, this value is between 0.02 and 0.1 depending on the size of the ViewBox)
+The padding argument causes the range to be set larger by the fraction specified. (by default, this value is between the default padding and 0.1 depending on the size of the ViewBox)

 Set the visible range to the given rectangle Passes keyword arguments to setRange